hafez-alaa/Fake-News/README.md

 ## Data
 We use a dataset of news articles labeled as either "fake" or "real."
 The dataset is split into training and testing sets to evaluate the performance of the models.

+## Installation
+To run this project, you need to have Python and the following libraries installed:

+- pip install nltk
+- pip install textblob
+- pip install numpy
+- pip install pandas
+- pip install matplotlib
+- pip install scikit-learn